leanprover-community/mathlib3/docs/tactics.md

 For now, it really reports everything it finds, with no filter, so for many goals (particularly those involving numerals) you will see a lot of spurious junk.

+Users should be careful that this is a blunt tool:
+* with many imports open it can be very slow,
+* with 'generic' goals (in particular anything involving numerals) you will get many spurious suggestions.

+The main use case is for users with some familiarity with the mathlib naming conventions, who may be able to scan through a list of suggestions and quickly recognise from the names which are the actually relevant suggestions.
+Beginngers unfamiliar with these conventions may find `rw_hint` unhelpful.

 ## solve_by_elim

 The tactic `solve_by_elim` repeatedly applies assumptions to the current goal, and succeeds if this eventually discharges the main goal.